jeffskinnerbox/blog/content/ideas/getting-started-with-ros-on-nucboxm6.md

 sudo snap install nvim --classic sudo apt install wl-clipboard     # if your using X Window's Wayland protocol (other wise install 'xset') sudo apt install ripgrep          # ripgrep (executable is called `rg`) is need by for telescope

-# update the packages on your system
-sudo apt update && sudo apt upgrade
 ```